Community Guidelines

 Unacceptable Behaviors

-• Harassment is not tolerated including intimidation, sustained disruption of discussions, inappropriate physical contact, personal attacks, offensive verbal comments, and other unwelcome attention.
+• Harassment is not tolerated including but not limited to intimidation, sustained disruption of discussions, inappropriate physical contact, personal attacks, offensive verbal comments, and other harmful or unwelcome attention.

-• Defamatory, profane, discriminatory, misleading, unlawful or threatening comments are unacceptable.
+• Defamatory, profane, discriminatory, unlawful or threatening comments are unacceptable.

-• Discrimination is not tolerated including unjust or prejudicial treatment of different categories of people, behaviors based on bigotry or implicit biases against a particular group.
+• Discrimination is not tolerated including but not limited to unjust or prejudicial treatment of different categories of people, or behaviors based on bigotry or implicit biases against a particular group.

-• Violations of copyright and privacy are unacceptable.
+• Violations of intellectual property rights (e.g., copyright) and privacy rights are unacceptable.

 Response to Violations